farcasterxyz/contracts/docs/docs.md

 - `end(year)` - the end of the calendar year in GMT
 - `end(renewal)` - 31 days from the expiration at the year's end (Feb 1st)
 - `end(escrow)` - 3 days from the `request recovery` action

+### Permissions

+The Name Registry, unlike the ID Registry, implements an Access Control system that defines roles which can be granted to different addresses.
+The system has three high permissioned roles which must be kept secure to perform infrequent, sensitive operations:

+- **Default Administrator** - Can grant and revoke all other roles.
+- **Owner** - Used to upgrade the contract, change the trusted sender and disable trusted sending.
+- **Treasurer** - Used to withdraw funds and set the fee rate.

+The system also has two lower permissioned roles that can be granted to people performing more frequent operations:

+- **Operator** - Used by on-call teams to pause and resume the contract.
+- **Moderator** - Used by moderators to reclaim names from users and change the location to which they are reclaimed.

 ## 3. Recovery System